cherukusnow/hellow-world/README.md

 # hellow-world
 first repository
-Hello! this is ajay cheruku serviceNow developer intreated in knowing new things.
+Hello! this is ajay cheruku serviceNow developer interested in knowing new things.